Skip to main content

 TypeDescriptionExample

-BundleA group of SKUs sold together”Gift Set”
+BundleA group of SKUs physically assembled and sold together”Gift Set”

 The SKU Dashboard